leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 > revolutionary acts.
 And history shows us that the continual accumulation of
 > such acts can change (almost) everything.

-C: The way I'm trying perform my own "revolutionary action" is to push the paradigm of leaderless systems.

-C: I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.
+I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.
+That is, I'm performing my own "revolutionary action" by pushing the _reality_ of leaderless systems.

 ## Maybe delete?